dgerabagi/aiascent-dev/src/Artifacts/A42 - V2V Academy - Master Artifact List.md

 # Author: AI Model & Curator
 # Updated on: C76 (Add A75-A78)

+- **Description:** The definitive list of all documentation artifacts for the "Vibecoding to Virtuosity" (V2V) online training academy sub-project.
+- **Tags:** documentation, v2v, training, artifact list, index

 ## 1. Purpose

-This file serves as the definitive, parseable list of all documentation artifacts for the "Vibecoding to Virtuosity" (V2V) online training academy sub-project.
-This sub-project is part of the larger `aiascent.dev` initiative.
+This file serves as the definitive, parseable list of all documentation artifacts for the "Vibecoding to Virtuosity" (V2V) online training academy sub-project, which will be hosted on `aiascent.dev`.

-## 2. Artifacts List
+---
 ### A43.
 V2V Academy - Project Vision and Roadmap
 - **Description:** High-level overview of the online training platform, its purpose, target audience, technical approach (including user authentication), and a phased development plan.
 - **Tags:** project vision, goals, scope, v2v, training, roadmap, user authentication